leaner-js/leaner/website/docs/index.md

 This simple template syntax makes any compilation unnecessary, either at build-time or at runtime.
 The Leaner templates are translated directly to DOM elements and attributes, without any virtual DOM or other intermediate steps.

+If you prefer writing JSX templates, Leaner supports them as well, with no impact on runtime performance.

 ## Reactive State